Republic of Fiji country brief

+Pacific Islands Forum Leaders decided on 2 May 2009 to suspend Fiji from the Forum.
 Fiji was suspended from the Commonwealth in September 2009.

+On 9 March 2012, the government announced that a Constitutional Commission would conduct public consultations before drafting a constitution.
 The Constitutional Commission, chaired by internationally respected expert Professor Yash Ghai, presented a draft constitution to Fiji President Nailatikau on 21 December 2012.
-The draft was not officially released to the public after police confiscated all (599) printed copies on 22 December 2012.
+The draft was not officially released to the public after police confiscated the printed copies on 22 December 2012.

 - provision for a single chamber 50-member Parliament, which will be elected on the basis of one person, one vote using a proportional representation system

-- Every Fijian over the age of 18 is entitled to vote
+- every Fijian over the age of 18 is entitled to vote

-- Individual regional constituencies are abolished.
+- individual regional constituencies are abolished.
 There will be one national constituency covering the whole of Fiji

-- A Prime Minister who commands the party with the most seats in Parliament will head the elected Government and a President will be the Head of State and perform the ceremonial function of Commander in Chief of the Republic of Fiji Military Forces
+- a Prime Minister who commands the party with the most seats in Parliament will head the elected Government and a President will be the Head of State and perform the ceremonial function of Commander in Chief of the Republic of Fiji Military Forces

 Australia is Fiji’s largest bilateral aid donor.
 Development assistance focuses on improving access to quality education; strengthening primary health services; building resilience and economic opportunities in disadvantaged communities; and supporting Fiji’s transition to democracy.

-Updated January 2014
+Updated September 2014